Game Plan For The Week - Cramer's Mad Money (11/17/17)

 CEO interview - Owens Corning (NYSE:OC)

-The stock of Owens Corning reported a decent quarter and the stock is going up steadily after a brief down tick on earnings report.
+Owens Corning reported a decent quarter and the stock is going up steadily after a brief down tick on the earnings report.
 It's up 66% for the year.
-Cramer interviewed Chairman and CEO Mike Thaman to know more about the quarter.
+Cramer interviewed Chairman and CEO Mike Thaman to find out more about the quarter.

 Thaman said that the company is seeing 10% revenue growth.
-As the home equity rises, home owners are investing in roofing projects.
+As home equity rises, home owners are investing in roofing projects.
 "We've had all these years of very weak re-roof demand where storms were defining the marketplace.
 People are putting new roofs on their house, and as a result, we're seeing that core roofing market, which is our bread and butter, really come back and sustain great performance," he added.

 Storms are still a major driver and the recent hurricanes in Texas and Florida have led to a growth in their business.
-The company has also been making in-roads in insulation business by making smart acquisitions.
-They are now a leader in insulation and have product offerings for different temperatures in US, China and Europe.
+The company has also been making inroads in the insulation business by making smart acquisitions.
+They are now a leader in insulation and have product offerings for different temperatures in the US, China and Europe.
 Their insulation is also produced with 100% renewable energy.

 Amazon (NASDAQ:AMZN)

 Amazon has become a powerful giant and it is affecting many industries.
-Not only they have a lot of cash or incredible leadership, consumers love Amazon.
+Not only do they have a lot of cash and incredible leadership, but consumers also love Amazon.

-"As the legendary cable operator John Malone told David Faber yesterday, Amazon is a 'death star' moving in 'striking range of every industry on the planet.'
-For now, Amazon is indeed the death star," said Cramer.
-That's one of the prime reasons stocks like CVS Health (NYSE:CVS) and Walgreens (NASDAQ:WBA) have gone down in recent months because investors know that once Amazon enters the industry and starts offering same-day delivery for prescriptions, consumers would buy it.
+"As the legendary cable operator John Malone told David Faber yesterday, Amazon is a 'Death Star' moving in 'striking range of every industry on the planet.'
+For now, Amazon is indeed the Death Star," said Cramer.
+That's one of the prime reasons stocks like CVS Health (NYSE:CVS) and Walgreens (NASDAQ:WBA) have gone down in recent months because investors know that once Amazon enters the industry and starts offering same-day delivery for prescriptions, consumers will buy it.

 Viewer calls taken by Cramer